Frequently Asked Questions

 You will be able to view your schedule on-line as soon as your course registration is completed.
 To do so, you need to login to Acadia Central (https://central.acadiau.ca/my).
 Click “on-line registration” in the left menu then click "information".

 You must activate an Acadia e-mail address upon course registration.
 The email address assigned by Acadia University will be the only address used by Acadia for official communication with you for both academic and administrative purposes.
-Your email address will be the last 6 digits of your student number and the first initial of your last name @acadiau.ca (ie. email@example.com).
 You are responsible for checking your Acadia email account regularly so as to remain current with administrative and academic notifications.
 It is your responsibility to ensure that time-critical messages are accessed, read, and acted upon in a timely fashion.
 If you choose to forward University email to another email address, please ensure that the alternate account is active.
+Support and information maintained by Technology Services can be found at hub.acadiau.ca

 As a graduate student, you have been assigned a secondary email alias (email@example.com) .
 Your preferred name is taken directly from your application form for admissions.
 If you are unsure what is listed as your preferred name, please login to your Acadia Central account and review your personal info (https://central2.acadiau.ca/my).